Graduate Students

 Gabby Mota

-Gabriella Mota is a second-year student in the Sociology PhD Program at Portland State University.
+Gabriella Mota is a third-year student in the Sociology PhD Program at Portland State University.
 She currently holds a position as a Graduate Teaching Assistant for the Sociology Department.
-Her research interests include intersectionality, social mobility, and political sociology.
-Gabby graduated from the University of Portland in May 2022 with a BA in Sociology and a concentration in Criminology.
+Her research interests include intersectionality, race & ethnicity, and political sociology.
+She completed her Master’s Thesis, The Social and Political Identities of Latine Republicans in the U.S., at Portland State University in 2025.
+Gabby currently holds an MS in Sociology and a BA in Sociology with a concentration in Criminology.
 She can be reached at motagab@pdx.edu.

 Nahal Rastegarpour